tjukes/battlesnake-node/README_snakespeare.md

 If you wish to edit the README, please do so on the README_snakespeare.md file.
 It is used to autogenerate the README.md, so anything you add to README.md will be overwritten each time `npm run docs` is run.

+The documentation.yml file is for configuring the documentation generator.

 #### git-stuff
 Use branches for feature development or personal experimentation: `git checkout -b some-new-branch-name`